fxkuehl/keyboard/layout.md

 | Run length    |   1.77 | 1.42    |
 | Times found   |      8 |         |

 This is a mirrored variant of SINC with a nearly identical home row.
 However, this solution emphasizes a small bad bigrams score.
 This is the smallest number of bad bigrams of any solution found.
+It further increases the hand imbalance to 59:41.

 The major compromise to achieve this seems to be the increase of slow bigrams.
 There is also an increase in finger travel for the left middle finger (compared to the right middle finger in SINC).

-## SNIC
+### SNIC

     [ X ] [ B ] [ U ] [ V ] [ J ] | [ Z ] [ Q ] [ H ] [ A ] [; :]
      0.2   2.2   4.5   1.8   0.6  |  0.1   0.3   7.8  12.5   0.3